Mikal Bridges NBA Playoffs Player Props: Nets vs. 76ers

 Mikal Bridges Insights vs. the 76ers

-- Defensively, the 76ers are third in the NBA, giving up 110.9 points per contest.
+- The 76ers are the third-best defensive team in the league, conceding 110.9 points per game.

-- The 76ers are the second-ranked squad in the NBA, giving up 41.2 rebounds per game.
+- Allowing 41.2 rebounds per contest, the 76ers are the second-ranked squad in the league.

-- The 76ers are the sixth-ranked squad in the NBA, giving up 24.2 assists per game.
+- The 76ers give up 24.2 assists per contest, sixth-ranked in the league.

 Mikal Bridges vs. the 76ers